Hasmelash95/release-eritrea/README.md

   2. Social Media - As a Site User I can find social media links on the site so that I can contact release through social media.

+  3. Home Page - As a Site User I can peruse the home page so that I can see all the site has to offer.

 * Epic - Site Navigation

   1. Navigation Bar - As a Site User I can click on the navigation links so that I can go to whichever section of the page I wish.

   2. Visible Navbar - As a Site User I can look at the navigation bar so that I can navigate to different parts of the site at any time.

-  3. As a Site User I can click on links on the home page so that I can navigate to different parts of the site.
+  3. Home Page Links - As a Site User I can click on links on the home page so that I can navigate to different parts of the site.

 Theme - Authentication System
 * Epic - Admin Authentication